-During the period, the Company completed a comprehensive ground magnetics survey of the Altar project area, the purpose of which is to understand the structural framework and identify the location of potential faults.
-Aldebaran also completed a mapping initiative that generated the first systematic surface geological map since discovery of the deposit in the early to mid 1990's.
-The mapping program uncovered various new geological relationships which aid in better understanding the deposit and identified several unexplored areas exhibiting favourable geology and alteration which warrant future follow-up work.
+In the past year the Company has completed a comprehensive ground magnetics survey of the Altar project area, the purpose of which was to understand the structural framework and identify the location of potential faults and other potential porphyry centres.
+Aldebaran also completed a surface bedrock mapping initiative that generated the first systematic surface geological map since discovery of the deposit in the early to mid 1990's.
+The mapping program uncovered various new geological relationships, which will aid in better understanding the various porphyry deposits and also identified several unexplored areas exhibiting favourable geology and alteration which warrant future follow-up work.
 In addition, a talus-fine geochemical survey consisting of approximately 1,500 samples collected to-date was completed over the main project area at Altar.
-The Company also acquired regional-scale ASTER and district/deposit-scale Worldview-3 satellite imagery and hyperspectral data.
+The Company also acquired regional-scale ASTER and district/deposit-scale Worldview-3 satellite imagery and hyperspectral data, which complemented the above data sets.